FOXWELL BT705 Car Battery Tester

 Concluding our round-up, the LEICESTERCN automotive battery tester is perfectly compatible with 6V, 12V, and 24V lead-acid batteries.
 Whether it’s regular flooded, gel, AGM, or deep cycle, this tester has got you covered.
 Three sets of adapter cables let you choose the preferred connection method.
 Pick from either traditional clamps or cigarette lighter plug the one that best suits your needs and skill level.

 Easy to use even by beginners, the tester also boasts a large LCD screen that displays all essential information.
-Ultra-compact and ultra-safe thanks to its reverse polarity and over-voltage protection, this tester is one of the best for most car owners.
+Ultra-compact and ultra-safe thanks to its reverse polarity and over-voltage protection, this tester is one of the best for most car owners, just like some of the best timing lights from our list.

 Suitable for 6V, 12V, and 24V lead-acid batteries